BPLIM/Workshops/Guides/02_BPLIM_Datasets_Guide/BPLIM_Datasets_Guide_v022025.md

+## Balance of Payments (BoP)

+The Portuguese Balance of Payments records the transactions that take place between residents and non-residents in Portugal over a given period of time, typically a month, quarter, or year.
+Transactions are classified in the balance of payments according to the nature of the underlying economic resources.
+There are **three main categories**: **current account**, **capital account**, and **financial account**.

+The current account includes transactions between residents and non-residents involving produced assets (goods and services), primary income (income from the use of factors of production such as capital and labor), and secondary income (current transfers).

 ## E-Fatura

 EFATURA data is received monthly under a **Protocol** signed between BdP and INE.
 This database contains **information regarding invoices** issued by entities that have their headquarters or permanent establishment in the national territory.
 The information is aggregated by the tax identification number (NIF) of the issuer (only for legal persons) and the acquirer.

 INE implements some data cleaning, like imputation of missings or outliers, before sharing the data with BdP.